 Using full tutu cowhide leather at 1.2mm or greater, the pants are heavily perforated on the thighs to allow for the most airflow to the hottest part of the legs.
 S1 bieleastic polyamide stretch fabric allows for comfort and protection in high movement areas such as the groin and knees.
 There are no adjustable vents on these pants, however, as they are considered race-grade.

-Rev’It has been working day in and day out since their inception to include women into their gear lineups.
-This is because the Netherlands has a large cycling population, which has led to a higher number of female riders in the European country.
-And as all women are not built the same, Rev’It also has many styles of riding pants.
+Rev’It has been working day in and day out since its inception to include women in their gear lineups.
+The Netherlands has a huge riding population, which has led to a higher number of female riders in the European country.
+Not all women are not built the same, and Rev’It has designed the Maple 2 for women wanting style and movement.

-The Maple jeans are for those women that do not want a regular or relaxed fit, but also don’t want the jeans to be totally tight on their legs.
-Using a skinny fit, these jeans are made of 13oz Cordura denim, which has a minimum abrasion protection rating of 500D.
-Rev’It also includes their CoolMax lining, allowing sweat and heat to be wicked away and carried off by the air passing through and over the jeans.
+The Maple 2 jeans are for those women that do not want a regular or relaxed fit but also don’t want jeans to be totally tight on their legs.
+Designed to have a tailored skinny fit, these jeans are made of 13oz Cordura denim and have stretch properties allowing freedom of movement when riding and walking.

 For protection, there is a double layer of PWR polyester fabric in the seat and at the knees, to keep the Seesmart CE level 1 knee armor in place even during a slide.
-There are pockets for hip armor, and the jeans are certified CE 17092-4:2020 Class A, meaning street and regular commuting protection.
+There are pockets for hip armor, and the jeans are triple stiched with loads of reflective elements to keep you visible on the street.

 If you want to talk about over-engineering a set of pants, then you need to talk about the Rev’It Sand 4 H2O ADV and off-road pants.
 As the name suggests, this is the fourth iteration and evolution of the pants, and they came out just before the calendar flipped over to 2021.
 When it comes to four season riding capability, Rev’It’s Sand line-up is well worth looking at.